-B The Region 2 Plan is based on the grouping of the space stations in nominal orbital positions of  0.2° from the centre of the cluster of satellites.
+The Region 2 Plan is based on the grouping of the space stations in nominal orbital positions of  0.2° from the centre of the cluster of satellites.
 Administrations may locate those satellites within a cluster at any orbital position within that cluster, provided they obtain the agreement of administrations having assignments to space stations in the same cluster.
 (See § 4.13.1 of Annex 3 to Appendix 30A.)

 Reason: Representative BSS and FSS systems serving different Regions can exist successfully with orbital separations as small as 0.5 and 2 degrees, depending on the carrier parameters and geographic discrimination assumed and therefore Paragraph A of Annex 7 to Appendix 30 is no longer necessary.